-We are required under section 20 of the Local Audit and Accountability Act 2014 to satisfy ourselves that the Council, in respect of its management of the Council, has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources, and
+We are required under Section 20 of the Local Audit and Accountability Act 2014 to satisfy ourselves that the Council has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
+The Code of Audit Practice requires us to report to you our conclusion relating to the Council's arrangements for securing economy, efficiency and effectiveness in its use of resources are operating effectively.